olmps/memo/ARCHITECTURE.md

 The picture above gives us a really simplified overview of each major layer that gives shape to this application.

 If you don't want to dig in on what each part is responsible of (and why), here is a TLDR:
-  - `application`: all interface elements alongside its view models (may contain validation and such business logic), the latter which communicates with the `domain`;
+  - `application`: all interface elements (widgets) alongside its view models (may contain validation and such business logic), the latter which communicates with the `domain`;
   - `domain`: handles most of the business logic and if necessary, make the respective calls to the `data` layer;
   - `data`: retrieves and modifies any data, without the knowledge of any other layers whatsoever.
 This is the lower-boundary of our application that communicates with external frameworks and libraries;